-It is with unparalleled excitement that Pacific College announces the offering of the Doctor of Acupuncture (DAc) and Doctor of Acupuncture and Chinese Medicine (DACM) degrees to entry-level students.
+It is with unparalleled excitement that Pacific College announces the offering of the Doctor of Acupuncture (DAc) and Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (DAcCHM) degrees to entry-level students.
 This historic achievement places our graduates among the ranks of other healthcare providers at the doctoral level: medical doctors, chiropractors, doctors of physical therapy, doctors of nursing practice, and others.

 For students looking for a First Professional Doctorate in Acupuncture, this program represents an evolution of the entry-level master’s degrees to include advanced study in evidence-informed practice, biomedical diagnosis, preventative medicine, public health, collaborative case management, current healthcare systems, and practice-based learning.

-Foundational courses continue to present the fascinating world of oriental medicine:
+Foundational courses continue to present the fascinating world of Chinese medicine:

 - The broad range of theoretical paradigms